 - When the population is very dynamic and not easily identified or shared across the organization.

-As the owner of a departmental email, you agree to regularly check the account for any communication.
+An owner of a departmental email must regularly check the account for any communication.

 - When you need a public facing address that people outside the MICA community can use to contact your department for general questions.

 - When responding to inquiries from people within MICA or outside the MICA community is shared by multiple people throughout your department.

 - When your department sends general notification and news to the MICA community.

 When not to use a departmental email account: